Discover your musical future with our music programmes

 Students of orchestral conducting at the School of Music at Luleå University of Technology meet Professor Petter Sundkvist – a modern conductor with a broad repertoire.
 During his career he has conducted more than 100 premiere performances of contemporary music and 30 opera productions.

-– I am a conductor and has worked professionally since 1989 as such.
+I am a conductor and I have worked professionally since 1989 as such.
 I have worked with everything from opera to chamber opera, symphony orchestra to chamber orchestra, baroque to contemporary music.
-From and to, I have worked at the School of Music in Piteå since 2000 and as professor since 2003.
+I have also worked at the School of Music in Piteå since 2000 and as professor since 2003.

 In what courses do students meet you?